Gecko-Digital-Solutions/laravel-routes/TESTS.md

 ## ✨ Use Case Coverage

 ### Happy path cases ✅
-- Correct route discovery via glob pattern
+- Route discovery via glob pattern with real files
-- Configured namespace is respected
-- Configured path is respected
+- Route class name extraction and validation
-- Discovered routes are executed
+- Discovered routes are executed via handle()
-- Additional routes (other_routes) are executed
+- Additional routes (other_routes) config are executed
+- Multiple routes are all called in sequence

 ### Edge cases ✅
+- Empty other_routes configuration
+- Empty glob results (no files found)
-- Empty route array
+- Empty prefix namespace
-- Non-existent classes
+- Files without expected class definitions
-- Classes that don't implement the interface
+- Classes that don't extend AbstractRouteController
-- Multiple calls to handle()
-- Runtime config changes
+- Iteration and filtering of discovered routes

 ### Configuration ✅
 - Default configuration merge
 - Required keys are present
 - Correct default values
 - Configuration can be published
+- Path and namespace are respected

 ## 🚀 Running Tests